allenu/SynthieJS/README.md

 # SynthieJS

-This is an attempt at a web audio version of [Synthie](https://github.com/allenu/Synthie).
+SynthieJS is an audio music synthesizer written using web audio and JavaScript.

+It is a port of [Synthie](https://github.com/allenu/Synthie), which was written in functional C++.

 [Check out an in-browser demo.](https://www.ussherpress.com/synthiejs/)